-During fiscal year 2015, the Company paid interest to G.S.
-Beckwith Gilbert of \$225,000, representing the entire fiscal year 2015 interest due, thereby meeting the payment requirements of the loan agreement.
-During fiscal year 2015, the Company made \$365,000 in principal payments, bringing the principal amount of the note payable due to G.S.
-Beckwith Gilbert to \$3,500,000 on October 31, 2015.
+During fiscal year 2017, the Company paid to Mr. Gilbert interest of \$171,000, representing the entire fiscal year 2017 interest due under the loan agreement, thereby meeting the payment requirements of the loan agreement.
+During fiscal year 2017, Mr. Gilbert loaned the Company an additional \$1,100,000 to primarily fund the Company's near-term investment strategy to enhance the Company's technology platform, in the form of software development personnel, third-party contractors, and PASSUR Network infrastructure support.
+As of October 31, 2017, the loan balance totaled \$3,800,000.

-On January 6, 2017, the Company entered into a Third Debt Extension Agreement with G.S.
-Beckwith Gilbert, effective January 6, 2017, pursuant to which the Company and Mr. Gilbert agreed to modify certain terms and conditions of the existing debt agreement with Mr. Gilbert (the "Existing Gilbert Note").
-The maturity date of the Existing Gilbert Note was due on November 1, 2017, and the total amount of principal and interest due and owing as of January 6, 2017, was \$2,700,000.
-Pursuant to the Third Debt Extension Agreement, the Company issued a new note to Mr. Gilbert in the principal amount of \$2,700,000 (the "Third Replacement Note") in exchange for the Existing Gilbert Note and the Company agreed to pay the accrued interest under the Existing Gilbert Note as of January 6, 2017, in an amount equal to \$30,000, at the time and on the terms set forth in the Existing Gilbert Note.
-Under the terms of the Third Replacement Note, the maturity date was extended to November 1, 2018, and the annual interest rate remained at 6%.
-Interest payments under the Third Replacement Note shall be made annually at October 31 of each year.
+On January 28, 2019, the Company entered into a Fifth Debt Extension Agreement with Mr. Gilbert, effective January 28, 2019, pursuant to which the Company and Mr. Gilbert agreed to modify certain terms and conditions of the existing debt agreement with Mr. Gilbert (the "Existing Gilbert Note").
+The maturity date of the Existing Gilbert Note was due on November 1, 2019, and the total amount of principal and first quarter of fiscal year 2019 interest due and owing as of January 28, 2019, was \$7,122,000.
+Pursuant to the Fifth Debt Extension Agreement, the Company issued a new note to Mr. Gilbert in the principal amount of \$6,960,000 (the "Fifth Replacement Note") in exchange for the Existing Gilbert Note and the Company agreed to pay the first quarter of fiscal year 2019 accrued interest under the Existing Gilbert Note as of January 28, 2019, in an amount equal to \$162,000, at the time and on the terms set forth in the Existing Gilbert Note.
+Under the terms of the Fifth Replacement Note, the maturity date was extended to November 1, 2020, and the annual interest rate remained at 9 3/4%.
+Interest payments under the Fifth Replacement Note shall be made annually on October 31st of each year.
 The note payable is secured by the Company's assets.